kaanunsel/Student-Information-System/frontend/README.md

 # SIS Frontend

 This is a small Vue.js single page application that works with the backend in this repository.
-It lists students and courses from the REST API.
+It lists and manages students, courses and instructors from the REST API.
+A statistics page shows course performance data using the analytics service.

 ## Development Server